shreya320/dockerized-messages-API/README.md

-# 📝 Notes API (Dockerized)
+# 📝 Dockerized Notes API

-A simple backend application built using Spring Boot and PostgreSQL, fully containerized using Docker.
+A backend application built using Spring Boot and PostgreSQL, containerized using Docker and Docker Compose.

 ---

 ## 🚀 Features

-* Create a note
-* Get all notes
+* Create and retrieve notes
+* REST API using Spring Boot
+* PostgreSQL database integration
+* Fully Dockerized (multi-container setup)
-* Persistent storage using PostgreSQL
+* Persistent storage using Docker volumes
-* Dockerized backend + database

 ---